mstilkerich/carddavclient/README.md

 ### Sample Applications

 For a simple demo application that makes use of this library, see [davshell](https://github.com/mstilkerich/davshell/).
-It shows how to use the library for the discovery and synchronization of addressbooks and is currently the best available quick start information.
+It shows how to use the library for the discovery and synchronization of addressbooks.

 You can also take a look at my fork of the [Roundcube CardDAV](https://github.com/mstilkerich/rcmcarddav) plugin, which also uses this library for the interaction with the CardDAV server.